-Room Climate Dashboard based on B.One Middleware Part 1: A Sample Implementation
+Indoor Climate Dashboard based on the ZENNER Datahub Part 1: An Implementation Example

 - 📖🕓 ≈ 7 min -

 The use of LoRaWAN® sensors in combination with a dashboard is ideal for monitoring the indoor climate in meeting rooms.
-That is why we are showing you in a small series of articles how a self-programmed indoor climate dashboard tailored to individual requirements based on our IoT platform B.One Middleware can look like.
+That’s why we’re presenting a small series of articles that show you what a self-programmed indoor climate dashboard tailored to individual requirements based on the ZENNER Datahub IoT platform can look like.
 In this first part, we will go into the advantages of a dashboard, which IoT sensors we use in this case and what exactly our example dashboard looks like.
 In the second part we go into more detail about the technical implementation.
-Here we will also show you how exactly the data from the B.One Middleware is extracted and processed.
+Here we will also show you exactly how the data from the ZENNER Datahub is extracted and processed.
 If you are only interested in a specific aspect, simply click on it in the list below to go directly to the relevant section:

 Are you still wondering why a healthy indoor climate is actually so important and which factors/parameters play a central role here?
 Then take a look at Michael‘s blog article “IoT in home office & office: Healthy indoor climate with the help of homeoffice Part 1 – Basics & sensors“.
 Otherwise, in a nutshell: A healthy room climate ensures increased well-being, an increased ability to concentrate, prevention of tiredness, a lower risk of infection/contagion from COVID-19 (Coronavirus SARS-CoV-2) and ultimately higher productivity and cost savings in the company.